 The distinction between constitutive and contingent reference disciplines of subject didactics can be visualized again through an illustrative graph (see Figure 3):

-Figure 3: Reference disciplines and dialogue partners of individual subject didactics (inner and outer circle; cf. Rothgangel 2020b, p.
+Fig. 3: Reference disciplines and dialogue partners of individual subject didactics (inner and outer circle; cf. Rothgangel 2020b, p.
 583).

 A closer look at the individual subject didactics shows that they engage in different ways and to varying degrees with their interdisciplinary dialogue partners.
-This can be underlinedby pointing to the difference of value placed on contemporary scientific developments and the evolving knowledge system between the Didactics of Physics and that of Computer Science respectively.
+This can be underlined by pointing to the difference of value placed on contemporary scientific developments and the evolving knowledge system between the Didactics of Physics and that of Computer Science respectively.
 While in Computer Science Didactics the confrontation with the current state of computer science as a dynamic academic discipline is essential (Magenheim & Romeike 2020, p.
 187), in Physics Didactics hardly any new or recent piece of knowledge gained after the middle of the 20th century was introduced and dealt with in school.
 This is true even for the level of upper secondary education (Schecker 2020, p.
 300).

-This difference of intensity in cooperating with academic knowledge also applies to the dialogue of subject didactics with the three other constitutive dialogue partners, namely with other subject didactics, with educational science and with empirical educational research.
+This difference of intensity in cooperating with academic knowledge discipines also applies to the dialogue of subject didactics with the three other constitutive dialogue partners, namely with other subject didactics, with educational science and with empirical educational research.
 The reasons for this may be manifold, but the consequences are also far-reaching in each case: they have a decisive influence on how the different subject didactics reflect on their own subject-matter teaching and learning, on the processes involved and on the research necessary to study them and make progress.

 It is remarkable that general didactics is not explicitly listed as a dialogue partner in any of the 17 contributions.
 In no way can one conclude from this observation, however, that the interdisciplinary dialogue with didactics does not take place at all, that it is not desired or does not make sense.
 On the contrary, the contributions often refer to educational science (paraphrased in German as “Erziehungswissenschaft” or “Bildungswissenschaften”), and this includes an implicit reference to general didactics as part of it, which becomes obvious particularly when referring to teacher education in this context (Vollmer & Vogt 2020, p.
 122).
 It remains nonetheless surprising that at this point in time general didactics is not explicitly mentioned nor considered as a major dialogue partner.
-This is actually already happening in pockets of academic exchange and discourse, a process which may well continue into the future (cf. Bayrhuber et al. 2018; Frederking & Rothgangel 2018; Vollmer 2019).
+But actually this is already happening in pockets of academic exchange and discourse, a process which may well continue into the future (cf. Bayrhuber et al. 2018; Frederking & Rothgangel 2018; Vollmer 2019).

 4 Perspectives of General Subject-Matter Didactics